connervieira/Predator/DOCUMENTATION.md

             - This command will force Predator to start into mode #3, which is dash-cam mode.
         - To learn more about each mode, see the mode descriptions below.
         - This command-line argument will override the `auto_start_mode` configuration value.
-    - To force Predator to use a particular root project directory, add the directory path as the second command line argument.
+    - To force Predator to use a particular working directory, instead of the one specified in the configuration, add the directory path as the second command line argument.
-        - A mode number must be entered as the first command line argument to specify a root project directory.
+        - A mode number must be entered as the first command line argument to specify a working directory.
-        - This command-line argument will override the `default_root` configuration value.
         - Example: `python3 main.py 2 /home/pi/PredatorData/`
-            - This command will force Predator to start into real-time mode, using the /home/pi/PredatorData directory as the root project folder.
+            - This command will force Predator to start into real-time mode, using the /home/pi/PredatorData directory as the working directory.
 2. Select a mode
     - Predator can operate in 4 possible modes.
         - Management mode (Mode 0)